 In my case my drive had a head / platter issue.
 When it would try and read I could hear a clicking sound from the heads trying to read.

-In part 2 I am going to talk about how to prevent data loss mostly by way of proper backups and disk clones.
+In part 2 I am going to talk about Data Recovery Hospital and how to prevent data loss mostly by way of proper backups and disk clones.

 [The radio that was in the truck we were about to take it out]